sweeneyngo/sweeneyngo.github.io/src/posts/conway-hashlife.md

 # What is HashLife?

-**Simply put, it is a memoization algorithm to compute long-term fate of a configuration.**
+**Simply put, it is a memoization algorithm to compute the long-term fate of a configuration.**
 For instance, you can quite easily generate a 6,366,548,773,467,669,985,195,496,000 (6 [octillionth](https://en.wikipedia.org/wiki/Names_of_large_numbers 'Names of large numbers')) generation of a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine 'Turing machine') in [Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "Conway's Game of Life").

 If I were to give it a more descriptive title, one that explains exactly what it accomplishes, it would be: ["Exploiting Regularities in Large Cellular Spaces"](https://usr.lmf.cnrs.fr/~jcf/m1/gol/gosper-84.pdf).

 In all walks of life, redundancy is everywhere.
-Whether you wake up in the morning to brush your teeth, or meeting up with the same clique of friends, or even communing to work, we carry ourselves through the "ordinary".
+Whether you wake up in the morning to brush your teeth, or meeting up with the same clique of friends, or even commuting to work, we carry ourselves through the "ordinary".
 Our brains can even remember when we've done something again, such as when we encounter a hard math question that we've studied the night before, or learning a new language, and we can use our memory to guide us towards the answer.

 Through redundancy, we can achieve memory, and through memory, we can arrive at the solution with less time & resources from the first time we've attempted it.